Getting to Komodo

 How to Get to Komodo Island from Jakarta?

-Jakarta to Labuan Bajo (Flight)
+1. Fly from Jakarta to Labuan Bajo

-• Flight time: approximately 2.5–3 hours
+• Flight time: about 2.5–3 hours

 Common options include:

-• Duration: about 3–4 hours to reach main sites
+• Duration: 3–4 hours by speedboat

 • Padar Island